ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

    cd ../../../expt_dirs/test_community
    rocotostat -w FV3LAM_wflow.xml -d FV3LAM_wflow.db -v 10

+Users can track the experiment's progress by reissuing the ``rocotostat`` command above every so often until the experiment runs to completion.
 For users who do not have Rocoto installed, see :numref:`Section %s <RunUsingStandaloneScripts>` for information on how to run the workflow without Rocoto.

 New Experiment